Outbreak Response Plan

 The facility will advise anyone entering the facility to monitor for signs and symptoms of COVID-19 for at least 14 days after exiting the facility.
 If symptoms occur, the facility will advise the family/visitors to self-isolate at home, contact their healthcare provider, and immediately notify the facility of the date they were in the facility, the individuals they were in contact with, and the locations within the facility they visited.
 The facility will immediately screen the individuals of a reported contact, and take all necessary actions based on any findings.

-The facility must receive informed consent from the family/visitors and the resident in writing that they are aware of the possible dangers of exposure to COVID-19 for both the resident and the family/visitors and that they will follow the rules set by the facility in regard to visitation.
-The facility must receive a signed statement from each family/visitors and resident (if the resident is unable to consent then the consent needs to signed by the authorized representative) with a copy provided to the family/visitors and resident, that they are aware of the risk of exposure to COVID-19 during the visit, that they will strictly comply with the facility policies and procedures during visitation, and that the family/visitors will notify the facility if they test positive for COVID-19 or exhibit symptoms of COVID-19 within 14 days of the visit.
+The family/visitors are aware of the possible dangers of exposure to COVID-19 for both the resident and the family/visitors and that they will follow the rules set by the facility in regard to visitation.
+The facility must receive a signed statement from each family/visitors and resident (if the resident is unable to consent then the consent needs to be signed by the authorized representative) with a copy provided to the family/visitors and resident, that they are aware of the risk of exposure to COVID-19 during the visit, that they will strictly comply with the facility policies and procedures during visitation, and that the family/visitors will notify the facility if they test positive for COVID-19 or exhibit symptoms of COVID-19 within 14 days of the visits.

-We understand there will be times when the rates in the community for Covid-19 will change and increase.
-During those times, the Actors Fund Home will be more protective of residents going out.
-We also realize that at times the numbers will be stable, and Covid-19 will not be prevalent throughout the community.
-The facility will adhere to the most current CDC and the NJDHSS Infection Prevention protocols for Covid-19 in LTC.
-The facility will monitor cases through the CDC Community Transmission Levels.
+The facility understands there will be times where there is an increase of Covid-19 positives in the community, and during those times, the Actors Fund Home will be more protective of residents going out.
+The facility also realizes that at times the numbers will be stable, and Covid-19 will not be prevalent throughout the community.
+The facility will monitor the Covid Activity as noted on the NJDHSS Communicable Disease website, The Weekly Covid-19 and Respiratory Illness Weekly Reports (https://www.nj.gov/health/cd/statistics/covid/).

-Our goal is to prevent our residents from getting Covid-19, and the facility from going into Outbreak; and at the same time, we want to accommodate the social and emotional needs of the people who live here.
-We have determined that residents leave the facility for two reasons.
+The goal is to prevent residents from acquiring Covid-19, and advancing into Outbreak status, and at the same time, the administration wants to accommodate the social and emotional needs of the residents who live at the facility .
+It was established that residents may leave the facility for two reasons.

-1. Social/Family Outing (Out on Pass/OOP) – a resident going out for a family event more than 4 hours (or overnight), or going out of the facility for under 4 hours.
+2. Social / Family Outing (Out on Pass/OOP) – a resident going out for a family event more than 4 hours (or overnight), or going out of the facility for under 4 hours.
 A nurse will perform a risk assessment on the resident when they return to the facility to determine if the resident needs to quarantine.
 As part of the risk assessment, a resident’s vaccination status will be considered.
-If the resident is not up to date with their vaccinations, a 5 -7 day quarantine on TBPs, will be necessary to ensure that they are not bringing Covid-19 into the facility which could place other residents and the facility at risk.
-The resident may be taken off TBPs if viral testing is negative at 7 days.
+If the resident is not up to date with their vaccinations, a 5 -7 day quarantine will be necessary to ensure that they are not bringing Covid-19 into the facility which could place other residents and the facility at risk.

 In addition, the facility will evaluate where the resident was and ultimately what the risk was of that resident contracting Covid-19 while being out of the facility.
-The Actors Fund Home understands that these “out trips” to the community are very important for socialization and mental health reasons but the facility has a responsibility to ensure that the resident that goes out does not bring Covid-19 back to the facility, and place other residents and staff at the facility at risk.
+The Actors Fund Home understands that these out trips are very important for socialization and mental health reasons but the facility has a responsibility to ensure that the resident that goes out does not bring Covid-19 back to the facility, and place other residents and the facility at risk.

-If it is decided that the resident should be on isolation, the resident will be given a Covid-19 PCR test on the date of returning and again on Day 7.
-As soon as the PCR test that is taken on Day 7 comes back as negative, isolation will be discontinued.
-Before quarantine ends, the resident will be given a final BD Veritor rapid test to ensure they remain Covid-19 negative.
+If it is decided that the resident should be on isolation, the resident will be given a Covid-19 Antigen test on the date of returning and again on Day 3 and Day 5.
+As soon as the antigen test that is taken on Day 5 comes back as negative, isolation will be discontinued.
 In the event at any time a resident develops symptoms or the facility is notified that during that out trip they had a direct exposure to someone with Covid-19, the quarantine will be extended to 10 days.

 Other important factors that will be evaluated on the risk assessment is the duration of the out trip by the resident.
 If the resident is out for less than 4 hours there is less risk, while if they are out for greater than 4 hours, the risk is higher.
 In addition, we will also assess where they were, who they were with in terms of their vaccination status and of course the potential unknowns.